top of page

 Interview Takeaways

-Artists had a lot of shared pain points.
+Musicians had a lot of shared pain points.

 • Difficulty generating income, largely due to changes in the music industry